mdn/browser-compat-data/schemas/compat-data-schema.md

 - `webview_android`, WebView, the embedded browser for Android applications
 - `webview_ios`, WebKit WebView, the embedded browser for iOS applications, based on the iOS version

-Desktop browser identifiers are mandatory, with the `version_added` property set to `false` if the feature is not supported.
+Desktop browser identifiers are mandatory, with the `version_added` property set to `false` if the feature is not known to be supported.

 #### The `support_statement` object